elilemons/diva-score-api/README.md

 - Create and fill out an `.env` file with the contents from the `.env.example` file
 - Run Yarn (if this fails on the `@elilemons/diva-score-lib` install, look above)
 - `yarn dev` will boot the payload express server up

+### Deployments

+This Payload app is hosted on PayloadCMS.
+It auto deploys on merge to the `main` branch.